+When you travel with your eyes and ears open, and you ask a few questions, you begin to realize that there is more to the Israeli / Palestinian situation than we often hear at home.
 I’ve never been so naive as to think that Israel is always noble and fair in the way they prosecute their side of the conflict, but I didn’t realize the extent of their intentional oppression of the Palestinian people.
-It was shocking and bewildering to see, and hugely disappointing to discover about our ally.
+It was shocking and bewildering to see, and hugely disappointing to discover about my ally.

 Wikipedia tells me that Bethlehem and Jerusalem are six kilometers apart.
 That’s not very far - you can easily walk that distance in less than 90 minutes.
 The cities have grown and the surrounding rings of development have merged into each other, as cities tend to do.
 They’re so close that you could throw a rock from Bethlehem to Jerusalem - or a hand grenade - and enough people have done so that the Israelis have built a wall.

 It’s a real separation wall like they used to have in Berlin.
-It’s a separation wall like the one President Trump wants to build on our border with Mexico.
 It might be the ugliest thing I’ve seen, but I guess aesthetics aren’t the point.

 Tensions between Israelis and Palestinians flared in the late 1990s and early 2000s and rather than do something noble, like look for a solution to ease them, Israel built this damn thing.
 Their solution to the divided people was to divide them further.

-From a security standpoint, the wall has been effective in reducing attacks, but from a standpoint of advancing understanding or lasting solutions, it has done nothing.
+From a security standpoint, the wall has been a success - drastically reducing attacks - but from a standpoint of advancing understanding or lasting solutions, from a standpoint of moving people toward being able to trust each other, it has done absolutely nothing.

-Many, if not most, Americans don’t realize that Bethlehem is not an Israeli city - it is a Palestinian city.
-Israeli citizens are are forbidden (by the Israeli government) from entering Bethlehem at all, and the comings and goings of Palestinians are regulated at Israeli military checkpoints.
-The peaceful little town that we sing about at Christmas time is actually a city with a wall around it and the guns in the towers point inward like a prison.
+Many Americans don’t realize that Bethlehem is not an Israeli city, it is a Palestinian city, but Israel controls the access.
+Israel forbids its citizens from from entering Bethlehem at all, and the comings and goings of Palestinians are regulated at Israeli military checkpoints.
+The peaceful little town that we sing about at Christmas time is actually a city with a wall around it, and the guns in the towers point inward like a prison.

 I loved walking Bethlehem’s streets and I felt perfectly safe doing so, but you can only walk so far before you hit the wall, and there it is in all its hulking, menacing presence.
 The Palestinians, to their credit, have turned it into a giant canvas for street art.
-It is along the wall and in the surrounding areas of Bethlehem and Beit Sahour that Banksy took his stand with simple, clever images.
+It is along the wall and in the surrounding areas of Bethlehem and Beit Sahour that Banksy took his stand with simple, clever images of peace and resistance.

-Other painters have created large, ambitious murals, used stencils to apply slogans, and still others just scrawl profanity on the wall, but none of it is any more profane than the wall itself.
+Other painters have created large, ambitious murals, used stencils to apply slogans, and still others have just scrawled profanity on the wall, but none of it is any more profane than the wall itself.

 Immovable, impenetrable, intimidating: the wall stands as a crushing representation of Israel’s approach to coexistence.
 Slab-sided, monolithic, Brutalist: the wall has no regard for neighborhoods or human connection.
-Manger Street, a major Bethlehem artery, stops dead where the wall crosses it.
-I assume the road continues on the other side, but I have no way of knowing.
+Manger Street, a major Bethlehem artery, used to be one of those connectors, but now it stops dead where the wall crosses it.

-But, after what I’ve seen, I have to ask my friend, my ally, Israel, why some of the people under their control can vote and others can’t, and why some can move around more freely than others, and why some have governmental representation and others don’t, and why some have legal recourse for their grievances and others don’t and why some people are continually pushed aside to make room for others.
-And I have to ask why, when that intentionally-oppressed population protests and resists, they are shot.
+But, after all I’ve seen, I have to ask my friend, my ally, Israel, why some of the people under their control can move around more freely than others, and why some have legal recourse for their grievances and others don’t, and why some people are systematically pushed aside to make room for others.
+And I have to ask why, when that intentionally-oppressed population protests, they are shot.

-I support Israel’s existence as a nation.
-I agree with Israel’s right to vigorously defend itself.
-But the Palestinians are tired of being characterized as terrorists.
-They have legitimate complaints about the occupying force, but no real recourse - no real pathway to resolution - and so it is no wonder that they become frustrated to the point of violence.
+I support Israel’s existence as a nation and I agree with Israel’s right to vigorously defend itself.
+But the Palestinians have legitimate complaints about the occupying force, and no real recourse - no real pathway to resolution - and so it is no wonder that they become frustrated to the point of violence.

 I understand that the occupation of Palestine grew from Israel’s struggle for survival.
 But after fifty years, the time has come to either give the Palestinians back their land, or find a way to bring them into full citizenship.

-All of this brings us back to the original questions: what do I want to remember from this trip, what should I take home for a souvenir, and how much for the bullet?
+So, how much for the bullet?
 The proprietor of the gallery reached back behind the paint cans and pulled out the spent projectile.
 It’s not a bullet per se, it is actually the tip of a 40mm sponge round.
 Sometimes when the Israelis shoot at the Palestinians they don’t want to kill them.
-Sometimes.
-And in those times they might use one of these sponge rounds.
-A sponge round is shot from the same gun that would shoot a tear gas canister, or a grenade, and it might be non-lethal, but it would definitely knock you on your ass, break a rib or two, and cause you to consider retreat as a viable option.

-The proprietor of the Gallery Under The Wall had difficulty believing that of all the things in his shop, I wanted a used bullet for a souvenir, so I bought some postcards too.
+The proprietor of the Gallery Under The Wall had difficulty believing that of all the artwork in his shop, I wanted a used rubber bullet for a souvenir, so I bought some postcards too.